Kelai River

-The Kelai River is a river of Borneo, in the province of East Kalimantan, Indonesia, about 300 km north the provincial capital Samarinda.
+The Kelai River is a river of Borneo, in the province of East Kalimantan, Indonesia, about 300 km north of the provincial capital Samarinda.
 It is a tributary of the Berau River.

 Geography

-The river flows in the eastern area of Kalimantan with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the eastern area of Kalimantan with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 23 C. The warmest month is September, when the average temperature is around 26 C, and the coldest is January, at 22 C. The average annual rainfall is 2835 mm.
 The wettest month is December, with an average of 332 mm rainfall, and the driest is August, with 154 mm rainfall.